Advanced-Architectures-UNIMORE/hero/README.md

 ssh root@zcu102-hostname /sbin/reboot
 ```

 To develop applications for this setup, the dynamic environment on the development machine can be loaded using `source env/exilzcu102.sh`.
 Afterwards applications can be built and transferred directly to the board.
+Some examples are inserted in the 'openmp-examples' directory.

 ##### QEMU RISC-V
 For host debugging it can be useful to test the environment first with the QEMU machine emulator.
 A clone of the RISC-V Ariane environment without specific hardware patches and including virtual drivers can be built with: